 Agent, Realtor or Broker?

-Here’s the standard breakdown:
+Here’s the fundamental breakdown:

-Where to Look for A Realty Agent
+Where to Look for a Real Estate Agent

-Local or regional real estate association websites.
+Local or local real estate association sites.

-For sale check in your neighborhood.
+For sale signs in your community.

 Concerns to Ask an Agent